soarqin/vita-rxcheat/README.md

 Installation
 ------------
-1. Copy tai/rcsvr.skprx to your taihen plugin folder, modify tai plugin config.txt, add rcsvr.skprx to *KERNEL section, e.g. if you copy it to ux0:tai/rcsvr.skprx, add 2 lines in config.txt as following:
+1. Copy tai/rcsvr.skprx to your taiHEN plugin folder, modify tai plugin config.txt, add rcsvr.skprx to *KERNEL section, e.g. if you copy it to ux0:tai/rcsvr.skprx, add 2 lines in config.txt as following:

         *KERNEL
         ux0:tai/rcsvr.skprx